noodlefrenzy/CognitiveServicesTutorial/LabManual.md

 In both, we have created a Solution (.sln) which contains several different projects for Phase 1, let's take a high-level look at them:

 - **ImageProcessingLibrary**: This is a Portable Class Library (PCL) containing helper classes for accessing the various Cognitive Services related to Vision, and some "Insights" classes for encapsulating the results.
-- **ImageStorageLibrary**: Since DocumentDB does not (yet) support UWP, this is a non-portable library for accessing Blob Storage and DocumentDB.
+- **ImageStorageLibrary**: Since Cosmos DB does not (yet) support UWP, this is a non-portable library for accessing Blob Storage and Cosmos DB.
 - **TestApp**: A UWP application that allows you to load your images and call the various cognitive services on them, then explore the results.
 Useful for experimentation and exploration of your images.
 - **TestCLI**: A Console application allowing you to call the various cognitive services and then upload the images and data to Azure.
-Images are uploaded to Blob Storage, and the various metadata (tags, captions, faces) are uploaded to DocumentDB.
+Images are uploaded to Blob Storage, and the various metadata (tags, captions, faces) are uploaded to Cosmos DB.

 Both _TestApp_ and _TestCLI_ contain a `settings.json` file containing the various keys and endpoints needed for accessing the Cognitive Services and Azure.
-They start blank, so once you get your Azure Pass up and running we can provision your service keys and set up your storage account and DocumentDB instance.
+They start blank, so once you get your Azure Pass up and running we can provision your service keys and set up your storage account and Cosmos DB instance.

 **Finished** also contains a `PictureBot.sln` in the `PictureBot` directory.
 This is for Phase 3, where we integrate our Search Index into the Bot Framework.